ChrisThompsonTLDR/impersonate/readme.md

 }
 ```

 ## Issues

 Log out will be performed on both the main user and the impersonated user.

 ## Source

-This package is based off an [this example](http://blog.mauriziobonani.com/easily-impersonate-any-user-in-a-laravel-application/).
+This package is based on [this example](http://blog.mauriziobonani.com/easily-impersonate-any-user-in-a-laravel-application/).